lukelpg/luke-and-julia-game/README.md

 - sudo apt-get install libsdl2-gfx-dev

 ### Run
-- if no build folder, from luke-and-julia-game, run: mkdir build
+- if no build directory, from luke-and-julia-game, run:
+  - mkdir build
-- then navigate to build and complile and bluid using the following commands
+- then, navigate to build directory with:
   - cd build
+- next, complile and bluid using the following commands:
   - cmake ..
   - make
   - ./luke_game